Your child's tooth stem cells

 How tooth stem cells can be used

-MSCs found in tooth stem cells are widely regarded as a significant part of healthcare advancement, and are present in many pioneering studies.
-Due to their high differentiation potential, current research involves isolating, growing and re-injecting MSCs to treat a variety of diseases and medical conditions, such as:
+MSCs found in tooth stem cells are widely regarded in the scienfitic community as a significant part of healthcare advancement, and are present in many pioneering studies.
+Due to their high differentiation potential, current research involves isolating, growing and re-injecting MSCs for conditions, such as:

 Disease icon